The Workshop Chronicles 12 March 2026

 In which every AI workshop scheduled for ninety minutes requires a full day, every room contains at least four shadow AI users who don’t know their organisation’s data policy, and the feedback forms — without fail, across every cohort, in what I can only describe as a coordinated act — all request more hands-on time with the product we spent the morning explaining we couldn’t open yet.

-I design my AI workshops with the optimism of a person who has never met a participant.
-The lesson plan is immaculate.
-The timing is precise.
-The Copilot window is pre-loaded, the demo prompts are tested, and I have even — in what I now recognise as a form of hubris — built in a ten-minute “parking lot” segment at the end for questions that arise organically.
-I have never, once, reached the parking lot.
+I teach my AI workshops with the optimism of someone who has never met a participant.
+The lesson plan is flawless, the timing precise, the copilot window pre-loaded, the demonstration prompts tested and even, in what I now recognise as an exercise in hubris, included as a 10-minute "parking lot" for questions arising spontaneously.
+I have never once reached the parking lot.
+The brochure describes my AI literacy workshop as covering basic concepts, an overview of tools, a demonstration of practice, hands-on experience and discussion.

 The Session That Was Supposed to Start Two Hours Ago

-What walks through the door, in every workshop I have run, without a single exception across eight months of regional Australian professional development, is this: a perfectly representative cross-section of AI readiness that spans approximately thirty years of technological experience within the same room.
-On one side, people who have never spoken to a large language model.
-On the other, people who have been using one daily for six months and haven’t mentioned it to anyone.
-And, floating somewhere in the middle, a third group that has heard of ChatGPT primarily through a newspaper article that described it in terms that would have been alarming in 1984 and are only slightly less alarming now.
+Each group that participates in a workshop represents a completely representative cross-section of readiness for AI technology that encompasses about 30 years of experience with technology within the same physical space.
+On one end of the continuum are individuals who have never communicated with a large language model.
+On the other end are individuals who have used one every day for 6 months and have never mentioned this experience to anyone.
+And hovering somewhere in the middle, a third group that learned about ChatGPT mainly through a newspaper article that characterised the technology in a way that would have been alarming in 1984 and are only marginally less alarming today.

 In Which the Room Has Questions Before It Has Context

-The beginner questions begin early and are, individually, entirely reasonable.
-Collectively, they constitute a two-hour introductory seminar on digital literacy that I did not budget for but cannot, in good conscience, skip.
-You cannot in good conscience skip them because they are the questions of people who are genuinely trying to understand something new, and if you skip them to get to the demo, you will have a room full of people clicking on things they don’t understand, which is how we got into this mess in the first place.
+The beginner questions come early and are individually eminently reasonable.
+Collectively, they represent a two-hour session on digital literacy that I had not planned for and cannot ethically omit.
+You cannot ethically omit them because they reflect the attempts of individuals to understand something new.
+If you omit them to achieve the demonstration, you will end up with a room full of individuals interacting with tools about which they know nothing.
+That is precisely how we got into this mess in the first place.
+The results are remarkably consistent across cohorts.

 The Shadow AI Confessional (A Genre Piece in Three Movements)